LA umbilical disorders

 Local blocks: Inverted U shaped line block or TAP block

 Position/preparation: The animal is positioned in dorsal recumbency.
-The ventral abdomen should be clipped to allow possible incision extension to the liver or to the bladder.
+The ventral abdomen should be clipped fully to allow possible extension of the incision to the liver or to the bladder.
 The surgeon should be prepared for deeper exploration.

 Surgery Supplies: